FangfeiLi05/PyFitSeq/README.md

 ```

 #### 3.2.
 Fitness Estimation

+`fitseq.py` estimates the fitness of each genotype from read-count time-series data.

 ##### OPTIONS
 * `--input` or `-i`: a .csv file, with each column being the read number per genotype at each sequencing time-point